Renewable Energy Assessments

 A report will be prepared detailing the findings of the site assessment.
 The report will present an assessment of the potential for implementing Renewable Energy technologies, and will include an introduction to the technologies that are deemed to have potential for success at the facility.
 Each technology will be analyzed for its economic feasibility.
 Additionally, recommendations for system sizing and implementation will be made.
 The report will also include information regarding financial incentives which may be available.

-Renewable Energy assessments are performed for a fee of $1,400 per site, which covers the full cost of the assessment.
-Prior to this fiscal year these assessments were subsidized by appropriations from the State of North Carolina, but this funding is no long available.
+Basic Renewable Energy assessments are performed for a fee of about $1,500 per site (depending on location within the state), which covers the full cost of the assessment.
+More detailed assessments or assessments involving more than one building may require an increased fee.
+Prior to this fiscal year these assessments were subsidized by appropriations from the State of North Carolina, but this funding is no longer available.

 Interested in scheduling a renewable energy assessment?